Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 But reports and any feature proposal that is accepted by the DAO will usually be rewarded directly by sending WBTC to the Ethereum address of the initiator of the proposal.

-A governance forum is planned, for now it should be sufficient to discuss matters in the Chat on:
+A governance forum is planned, for now it should be sufficient to discuss matters in the chat on:

 https://app.bitcoin-betting.com